All Episodes

 The NAALCP, that's the National Association for the Advancement of Liberal Colored People, had a funeral.

-Uh when was this for yesterday?
+When was this for you?

-The funeral funeral yesterday for the N-word.
+Their funeral yesterday for the N-word buried the N-word.

-Now, if this had any meaning, of course, then it would never ever be uttered by any person in this country ever again.
+Now, if this had any meaning, of course, then it would never, ever be uttered by any person in this country ever again.

-I mean, you you bury something, it's dead.
+I mean, you bury something that's dead.

 And of course, that's absurd.